rogervinas/gradle-plugins-first-steps/README.md

 ### Build Script

-As a first step, we can create **Gradle** plugins directly on our build script.
+As a first step, we can define plugins directly on our build script.
 This is enough if we do not have to reuse them outside the build script they are defined in.

 #### Build Script settings plugin